The signature of the Seiberg-Witten surface: Introduction and Statement of results

-In Section~\ref{relative_determinant0}, we show that the local anomaly of $\DET \bar{\partial}$ vanishes and determine the non-trivial global anomaly as holonomy of the determinant section.
+In Section~\ref{relative_determinant0} we show that the local anomaly of $\DET \bar{\partial}$ vanishes and determine the non-trivial global anomaly as holonomy of the determinant section.
 We use the results of Bismut and Bost \cite{BismutB1, BismutB2} to show that the determinant line bundle with the Quillen metric extends smoothly across the nodal fibers.
-Because of the non-trivial holonomy, the extension of the determinant line bundle introduces current contributions to the curvature over the points in the $u$-plane where the fiber develops a node.
+Because of the non-trivial holonomy the extension of the determinant line bundle introduces current contributions to the curvature over the points in the $u$-plane where the fiber develops a node.

-In the case that the singular fibers are nodes, Seeley and Singer \cite{SeeleyS} showed that the $\bar{\partial}$-operator is defined on a nodal fiber as well so that in a neighborhood $U \subset \UP$ the family of operators $\lbrace \bar{\partial}_u \rbrace_{u \in U}$ is a continuous family.
+In the case that the singular fibers are nodes Seeley and Singer \cite{SeeleyS} showed that there is a $\bar{\partial}$-operator that is defined on the nodal fiber as well so that in a neighborhood $U \subset \UP$ the family of operators $\lbrace \bar{\partial}_u \rbrace_{u \in U}$ is a continuous family.
 However, their procedure of obtaining the determinant line bundle is different from Bismut and Bost \cite{BismutB1, BismutB2} because their Laplacian is different.
-In Section~\ref{singular_dbar} we explain the connection between the two procedures by a local change in the conformal gauge of the fiber metric around the nodal fiber and compute the Chern class of the determinant line bundle for the Laplacian used by Seeley and Singer.
+In Section~\ref{singular_dbar} we explain the connection between the two procedures by a local change in the conformal gauge of the fiber metric in a neighborhood of the nodal fiber.

-In Section~\ref{relative_signature} and Section~\ref{signature_operator}, we discuss the elliptic operators connected to the signature of the elliptic surface $\Z \to \UP$.
+In Section~\ref{relative_signature} and Section~\ref{signature_operator} we discuss the elliptic operators connected to the signature of the elliptic surface $\Z \to \UP$.
 First, for the signature operator $\mathrm{D}$ along the fiber of $\Z \to \UP$ we compute the global anomaly.
-We show that there is a canonical trivialization of the determinant line bundle $(\DET \; \mathrm{D})^{\otimes 6}$, and the well-defined logarithmic monodromies of the canonical section of $\DET \; \mathrm{D}$ then determine the signature of $\Z \to \UP$.
+We show that there is a canonical trivialization of the determinant line bundle $(\DET \; \mathrm{D})^{\otimes 6}$, and the well-defined logarithmic monodromies of the canonical section of $\DET \; \mathrm{D}$ determine the signature of $\Z \to \UP$.
 We interpret the determinant line bundle as a solution to a Riemann-Hilbert problem on $\CP1$.
 On the other hand, the generalization of Hirzebruch's signature theorem for manifolds with boundary by Atiyah, Patodi, Singer (APS) \cite{APS} shows that the elliptic signature operator on the four-dimensional surface $\Z$ has an analytic index if one imposes APS boundary conditions on $\partial \Z$.
 We show that this analytic index equals minus the number $N_f$ of hypermultiplets.